-Other topics covered include getting an agent, self-publishing and conservation.
+Other topics covered include getting an agent, publishing, writing, conservation and Ancient Egypt.
 Please send me an email if you’d like me to come and speak with your group.

 Usually I give a brief background of my writing and agenting experience and how/why I was inspired to write my novel, do a short reading from my book, then focus on one of the areas below or combine elements from each.
 All workshops can be customized.